Not Even the Pope Can Maintain a Monopoly

-Alum, a potassium or aluminum sulfate, is the most important mordant.
+Alum, a potassium (or sometimes ammonium) aluminum sulfate, is the most important mordant.
 It "is no less necessary to dyers of wool and woolen-cloth than bread is to humankind," wrote Vannoccio Biringuccio in his 1540 book De la Pirotechnia.

 By the Middle Ages, alum mining, production, and trade were big businesses—the first international chemical industry.
 The typical alum operation mined alunite, a mineral found in volcanic areas, then heated the rocks in a kiln and repeatedly poured water over them until they formed a paste.
 The paste was then boiled and decanted to get rid of insoluble compounds, resulting in a saturated solution that crystallized into purified alum.

 In 1453, most of Europe's alum came from rich mines in Anatolia—mines that the Turks suddenly held.
 "The West could not get along without alum and, in order to get it, was thus forced to finance indirectly the Turkish campaigns," writes economic historian Raymond de Roover.
 To make matters worse, the Turks kept raising prices.

 Alum for mordanting.

 But just as the price of alum reached unprecedented levels, a seeming miracle occurred.
 A well-connected Paduan named Giovanni de Castro was walking through the volcanic Tolfa Mountains, west of Rome, when he spotted white minerals with the salty taste of alunite.
 Maybe it was an accidental discovery.
 Maybe he was deliberately prospecting.
 Either way, de Castro hit pay dirt.